hanhanwu/Hanhan_Data_Science_Resources2/README.md

     * maximum likelihood estimation (ME): it produces distributional parameters that maximize the probability of observing the data at hand
   * Problems it deals with
     * Given a sequence of observed values, provide a probability that this sequence was generated by the specified HMM
-      * Forward algorithm - it stores the summed probabilities, so that thy can be re-use
+      * Forward algorithm - it stores the summed probabilities, so that they can be re-use
-      * Backward algorithm - it expresses a probability of being in state i at time t and moving to state j at time t+1
+      * Backward algorithm - it expresses a probability of being in state `i` at time `t` and moving to state `j` at time `t+1`
     * Given a sequence of observed values, provide the sequence of states the HMM most likely has been in to generate such values sequence
       * Viterbi Algorithm - find the path that maximizes each state probability, and the path is valid
     * Given a sequence of observed values we should be able to adjust/correct our model parameters